jitterted/stomp-chat/Tutorial.md

             </modules>
             ```

-        * backend module: gets all the dependencies and plugins for Spring Boot, points to top-level pom.xml for its parent
+        * `backend` module: gets all the dependencies and plugins for Spring Boot, points to our top-level pom.xml
+           for its parent

             ```
           	<parent>
           		<artifactId>stomp-chat</artifactId>